bndtools/jpmcli/README.md

 * url - A well known url, like 'http://bndtools.org'
 * file - A path on the file system in the local standard.
 That is on Windows use the back slash, on other operating systems use the forward slash.
-* coordinates - Coordinates describe a _revision_ or a _program_.
-A revision is an actual JAR, the program is the project that creates the revisions.
-A program coordinate consists of a group id and an artifact id, after maven.

-  Some groups are special:
-  * `OSGI` : The OSGI group makes the artifact Id a bundle symbolic name.
-A maven user should never use this group.
-  * `SHA` : The SHA group turns the artifact Id into a SHA.
-By definition, a SHA artifact has a version of 0.0.0.
-A SHA group Id can (obviously) only be used for revisions.

-  A program is identified by a group and artifact id.
-Revisions can also be identified by a _classifier_ and a _version_.
-A classifier is also a maven concept; versions can occur in maven or in OSGi.
-A coordinate is a single string without whitespace identifying a program or revision.
-It must have the following syntax:
-  In the case of `maven`, the order is `groupId`, `artifactId`, `classifier`, and then version.

-<pre>coordinates ::= NAME | maven
-maven         ::= NAME ':' NAME ( ':' NAME ) ( '@' VERSION )</pre>

 ## Commands